 School and College Document Apostille: Efficient processing for $50, with a 1 business day turnaround.

-Case C: These documents cannot be submitted digitally.
-They require notarization and must be physically sent to the U.S. Legalization office.
+Case C: Digital submission is not allowed.
+These documents must be notarized and physically mailed to the U.S. Legalization office.

 Document Categories: